Kbeny/minecraft-/README.md

-  NOTE THIS ONLY WORKS ON MAC
+  NOTE IM ONLY DOWLOADING STUFF FOR MAC

   this is minecraft i downloaded from some website im 99.99% sure it really is minecraft if you want to download staight from the website ill put that below,